antondc/urligram-frontend/README.md

     - For every redux action a Redux middleware will use Cookies to test cookies: If cookies state === COOKIES_INVALID, it will call actions.logOut
     - For every reload Layout component use Cookies to test cookies.
 If cookies state === COOKIES_INVALID, it will call actions.logOut

-  - On Main we have the <Redirect /> component that is loaded depending on the login status of the user, and allows or disallows to access to specific routes: src/shared/routes/Main/index.js
+- On <Main/> we have the <Redirect /> component that is loaded depending on the login status of the user, and allows or disallows to access to specific routes: src/shared/routes/Main/index.js

+### CSS

+- Used less without css modules.
+The reason is the lack of selector nesting.
+Instead, a custom variant of BEM is used:

+      MyModule-myElement--myModifier

 ### Webpack build

 - Webpack building is done in parallel: client and server.
-Common configurations are stored in `webpack.dev.js`, also split in dev and prod.

-### Cookies

-- Cookies set with `universal-cookie`: https://www.npmjs.com/package/universal-cookie.
-Httponly not in use because client needs access to the cookie.
-Secure not in use because local deployment needs access via http.
+      webpack.client.dev.ts
+      webpack.client.prod.ts
+      webpack.server.dev.ts
+      webpack.server.prod.ts

 ### API calls library